canonical/ubuntu-core-docs/docs/tutorials/index.md

 ---
 myst:
   html_meta:
-    description: Getting started with Ubuntu Core.
-These tutorials guide you from exploring Ubuntu Core to building and deploying your own custom images.
+    description: Get started with Ubuntu Core.
+These tutorials guide you through exploring pre-built images and building your own custom images for your hardware.
 ---

 (tutorials-index)=
 # Tutorials

-These step-by-step tutorials guide you from exploring Ubuntu Core to building and deploying your own custom images.
+These step-by-step tutorials guide you through understanding and building Ubuntu Core images, from trying pre-built images to creating and deploying your own custom image.

-## Try Ubuntu Core first
+## Explore pre-built images

-Start by exploring Ubuntu Core with pre-built images.
-These images are ideal for evaluating the system, understanding its capabilities, and getting familiar with the basic concepts, all without any build configuration or hardware-specific customization.
+Start by exploring Ubuntu Core with pre-built images to understand the system and its capabilities.
+These images require no build configuration or hardware-specific setup, making them ideal for learning the fundamentals and deciding if Ubuntu Core is right for your project.

-* {ref}`Install and try a pre-built image <ref-index_try-pre-built-images>`
+* {ref}`Try a pre-built image <ref-index_try-pre-built-images>`

-## Build your own image
+## Build a custom image for your hardware

-Once you're familiar with Ubuntu Core, take the next step by building a custom image tailored to your hardware and requirements.
-This tutorial walks you through creating, configuring, and testing an image with your own selection of applications.
+Once you understand Ubuntu Core basics, build a custom image tailored to your specific hardware and requirements.
+This tutorial walks you through the complete process: creating a model assertion, configuring custom snaps, building the image, and deploying it to your device.

 * {ref}`Build your first Ubuntu Core image <ref-index-build-your-first-image>`